r-obert/xpool.rb/README.md

 __3.__

-Broadcast a job to run on all processes in a pool:
+Broadcasts a job to run on all processes in a pool:

 ```ruby
 class Job